bahrus/xtal-decor/README.md

 1. Does an id search within the shadow dom realm (like label for).
 2. Multiple proxies are fronted by a single proxy-decor tag.
+3. Event names are namespaced only for virtual properties.

 ## [Demo](https://codepen.io/bahrus/pen/XWpvmZr)